9 min read

 The Consistency Advantage

-LinkedIn hosts 1.2 billion members including 65 million decision-makers, and drives 80% of B2B leads from social.
+LinkedIn hosts more than 1.3 billion members and is widely credited with driving roughly 80% of B2B leads that come from social media.
 But the platform rewards consistent presence over occasional brilliance.
 The algorithm amplifies accounts that publish regularly.
 Relationships form through repeated, recognizable touchpoints.
 Trust accumulates across interactions, not from a single piece.

 Protecting Voice Through Structure